juliastic/ez-aoe-details/README.md

 The calculations are done for each player.

-The generated CSV files are added to output/timestamp/REPLAY_FILE.
+The generated CSV files are added to `output/timestamp/REPLAY_FILE`.
 ## Usage of Parser
 The parser can be used with any replay files from the game Age of Empires II DE.
 ## Customisation
+### General
 To customise the analysed replays, the main method in `ez-aoe-details/analysis.py` can be adapted.
 Notably, constants `SkillLevel.CUSTOM_A` and `SkillLevel.CUSTOM_B` have been added to facilicate this action.
 They can be used when referencing paths containing other replays:

 `analyses = MultipleAnalyses({SkillLevel.CUSTOM_A: file_path + '/custom_a', SkillLevel.CUSTOM_B: file_path + '/custom_b'})`
 ### Visualisation Modifications
 To amend the visualisations, file `visualisation.py` needs to be modified.
-In particular: Below the comment `# set relevant technologies`.
+Modification of displayed technologies can be easily changed by amending the technologies below comment `# set relevant technologies`.
+For an overview of currently implemented technologies see also `units.Technology`.
 ## Outline - Possible Extensions
 * Abstract visualsations to enable easier reuse, i.e., enable users to decide which technologies to visualise
+* Add missing IDs: Not all unit and technology IDs have been added as they were not relevant for the selected replay files
+* Extend CSV implementation
 * Add pip package support